 You can save the current state of your search as a bookmark.

 The address of your data search will remain valid over a long period of time.

 The characteristics are visualized in a diagram directly below each table.
 Information on the diagrams can be found in the chapter "Diagrams".
 If applicable, some foot notes will be displayed below the table that provide you with specific information about certain measurement values.
-Additionally, you will find there the legends for the abbreviations used in the tables as well as information on when the measurement method and measurement institute were changed within the measurement series.
+In any case, you will find there the legends for the abbreviations used in the tables as well as information on when the measurement method and measurement institute were changed within the measurement series.

 Available diagram types are:

 - Line diagram: The default representation as line diagram.

 - Bar chart: This alternative representation is always available.